Trump barking at the wrong tree: Automation revolution is taking the jobs, not evil foreigners

 Trump's election means that we are in for a wild ride in the next four years, but he will ultimately disappoint his supporters because he is barking up the wrong tree.

-He cannot bring back the jobs that were lost, because most of them were not lost to his favourite culprits: free trade and uncontrolled immigration.
+He cannot bring back the jobs that were lost, because most of them were not lost to his favorite culprits: free trade and uncontrolled immigration.

 Even if Trump understood this, he could not admit it in public, because there is nothing he can do about it.
 He might ban immigrants coming in to “steal American jobs”, and he can tear up free-trade deals to his heart's content, but his own cabinet contains people who have built their careers on eliminating jobs through automation.